On the Theory of Dynamic Graph Regression Problem: Dynamic graph regression under least squares error

 \section{Dynamic graph regression under least squares error}

-In this section, we condition on the existence of {\em update-efficient} matrix embeddings and show that exact optimal solution of the $l_2$ graph regression problem can be updated in a time much faster than computing it from scratch.
+In this section, we condition on the existence of {\em update-efficient} matrix embeddings and show that the exact optimal solution of $l_2$ graph regression can be updated in a time much faster than computing it from scratch.

 At the high-level, the algorithm of solving $l_2$ dynamic graph regression consists of three phases: 1) the {\em matrix embedding} phase, wherein we compute an update-efficient matrix embedding $\mathbold{M}$ for the given graph (we assume that it is static), 2) the {\em pre-processing} phase, wherein we assume that we are given a static graph and we find a solution for it, and 3) the {\em update} phase, wherein after any update operation in $G$, $\mathbold{M}$ and the already found solution are revised to become valid for the new graph.
-For the pre-processing phase, we may use $\mathbold{M}^{\dag} \cdot \mathbold{b}$ as the optimal solution.
-Naively computing the SVD requires $\min(nm^2,mn^2)$ time.
-Using fast matrix multiplication \cite{DBLP:conf/issac/Gall14a}, we can reduce it to $nm^{1.3728}$.
-In the proof of Theorem~\ref{theorem:update-efficient}, we discuss how the optimal solution must be revised, after any update operation in $G$.
+For the pre-processing phase, we use $\mathbold{M}^{\dag} \cdot \mathbold{b}$ as the optimal solution.
+Naively computing the SVD and pseudoinverse of $\mathbold{M}$ requires $O\left(\min(nm^2,mn^2)\right)$ time.
+However using fast matrix multiplication~\cite{DBLP:conf/issac/Gall14a} (which is not practical!), it can be done in $O(nm^{1.3728})$ time.
+In the proof of Theorem~\ref{theorem:update-efficient}, we discuss how the optimal solution is updated, after an update operation in $G$.